any-docs/css/content/guides/anchor_positioning/using/index.md

   - Specifies the position relative to a side, or sides, of the anchor.
 Valid values include the `center` of the anchor, physical (`top`, `left`, etc.) or logical (`start`, `self-end`, etc.) sides of the anchor, or a `<percentage>` between the start (`0%`) and end (`100%`) of the axis of the inset property `anchor()` is set on.
 If a value is used that is not [compatible](/reference/values/anchor#compatibility_of_inset_properties_and_anchor-side_values) with the inset property on which the `anchor()` function is set, the fallback value is used.

 - `<fallback>`
-  - A {{cssxref("length-percentage")}} defining the distance to use as a fallback value if the element is not absolutely or fixed positioned, if the `<anchor-side>` value used is not compatible with the inset property on which the `anchor()` function is set, or if the anchor element doesn't exist.
+  - A `length-percentage` defining the distance to use as a fallback value if the element is not absolutely or fixed positioned, if the `<anchor-side>` value used is not compatible with the inset property on which the `anchor()` function is set, or if the anchor element doesn't exist.

 The return value of the `anchor()` function is a length value calculated based on the position of the anchor.
 If you set a length or percentage directly on an anchor-positioned element's inset property, it is positioned as if it were not bound to the anchor element.
 This is the same behavior seen if the `<anchor-side>` value is incompatible with the inset property on which it is set and the fallback is used.
 These two declarations are equivalent: